 Administrator/Program Administrator (PA) – The Credit Administrator of the AEPS program that receives and processes, and approves AEPS Credit applications.

-AEPS application forms – application forms submitted to qualify and register alternative energy facilities for alternative energy credits.
+AEPS application forms – Application forms submitted to qualify and register alternative energy facilities for alternative energy credits.

-Application worksheets – part of the AEPS application forms.
+Application worksheets – Part of the AEPS application forms.

 Alternative Energy Credits (AECs) – A tradable instrument used to establish, verify, and measure compliance with the AEPS.
-One credit is earned for each 1000kWh of electricity generated (or saved from energy efficiency or conservation measures) at a qualified alternative energy facility.
+One credit is earned for each 1,000 kWh of electricity generated (or saved from energy efficiency or conservation measures) at a qualified alternative energy facility.

 Coincidence Factor (CF) – The ratio of the (1) sum of every unit’s average kW load during the PJM peak load period (June through August, non-holiday weekdays, 2 pm to 6 pm) to the (2) sum of the non-coincident maximum kW connected load for every unit.
 This value is expressed in decimal format throughout the TRM unless designated otherwise.

 Direct Install (DI) Measure – A prescriptive measure implemented on site during an energy audit or other initial visit without the requirement of a diagnostic testing component.
-Examples of these DI measures that can be installed directly include the changing of an incandescent bulb to a CFL or LED or the installation of faucet aerators.
+Examples of these DI measures that can be installed directly include the changing of an incandescent bulb to an LED or the installation of faucet aerators.

 Early Retirement (ERET) Measure – The removal of equipment from service that is not scheduled to be replaced by either a more efficient option or a less efficient option and is deemed to be eligible for savings due to the nature of reduction in energy use by taking the equipment out of service.